LinuxTutorialsUbuntu

 ruby wpscan.rb --url http(s)://www.yoursiteurl.com --enumerate tt

 Congratulations!
 You have successfully installed WPScan.
-Thanks for using this tutorial for installing the WordPress vulnerability scanner in Ubuntu 14.04 system.
+Thanks for using this tutorial for installing the WordPress vulnerability scanner in the Ubuntu 14.04 system.
 For additional help or useful information, we recommend you check the official WPScan website.

 VPS Manage Service Offer